 - Environmental and pollution liability

-Errors and omissions insurance (or "E and O") covers a business for a service rendered which did not have the expected or promised results, or which results in a loss or personal injury suffered by the person receiving those services.
-It also covers situations where the individual or company failed to render service at all.
-These are known as errors and omissions.
-As an example of errors and omissions insurance, if a financial advisor provided investment advice that resulted in a client’s financial loss, those circumstances could result in an errors and omissions liability claim.
+Errors and omissions insurance (or E&O) is a form of professional liability insurance.
+It covers a business for services rendered that did not have the expected or promised results, or that result in a loss or personal injury suffered by the person receiving those services.
+It also covers situations where the individual or company failed to render services at all.
+Engineers, stockbrokers, accountants, insurance agents, and lawyers may be covered by E&O.

-Policies may also provide coverage to include the following:
+Policies may also provide coverage that includes the following:

 - Property claims

 - Products and completed operations

 - Premises liability

 There are a variety of ways to purchase business insurance.
 You can shop online, or call an insurance company representative.
 However, business insurance policies vary a great deal between companies, as does the cost of premiums.

 Therefore, your best course of action is to talk with an independent insurance agent who can check rates from several different insurance companies to find you the best quote available.